Tracking

 Design Process: Iterating for Impact

-• Wire-framing: We began with low-fidelity wireframes to explore different layouts for the key screens.
-For the wear time logging screen, we experimented with a dial-based input, a slider, and a simple time picker.
+• Wire-framing: I began by sketching low-fidelity wireframes to explore potential layouts and user flows.
+For the wear time logging screen, experimented with a dial-based input, a slider, and a simple time picker.
 User testing revealed that the time picker was the most intuitive and efficient for caregivers to use.

-• Prototyping: Developed mid-fidelity prototypes in Figma to test navigation and interactivity.
+• Prototyping: Developed mid-fidelity prototypes in Figma to test key navigation and interactivity.

-• Usability Testing: We conducted usability testing with 8 caregivers.
+• Usability Testing: I conducted usability testing with caregivers.
 One key finding was that the initial design of the exercise routine screen was too cluttered.
 Participants suggested simplifying the layout and providing larger visuals of the exercises.

 • Heuristic Evaluation: Conducted a heuristic evaluation to assess the app’s usability and ensure compliance with best design practices.